ligato/docs/docs/tutorials/08_grpc-tutorial.md

 }
 ```

+---

-After running `./client`, the example interface config is passed via the GRPC server to the VPP agent which in turn programs the VPP data plane.
+Start the App with `./client`.
+This command passes the example interface config to the VPP agent via the gRPC server.
+The VPP agent then puts the example interface configuration to the VPP data plane.

+---

 ### Notification watcher

-The GRPC client can be used to receive automatic notifications from the VPP agent GRPC server.
+The gRPC client can receive automatic notifications from the VPP agent gRPC server.

-Here are the steps to prepare a notification watcher.
+To prepare a notification watcher, perform the following:

-**1. Add a `watchNotif()` method to the `grpc_client.go` code.** Note that the notifications are polled periodically.
-Notifications are indexed on the server side (up to 100 notifications to the history), so the request is provided with the next index which is incremented after every iteration.
-This allows one to inspect previous notifications if needed.
+Add a `watchNotif()` method to the `grpc_client.go` code.
+The gRPC client periodically polls the VPP agent gRPC server for notifications.
+The server side maintains a history of up to 100 indexed notifications.
+The gRPC client request provides the next index which is incremented after each iteration.
+This lets you inspect previous notifications as needed.
 ```go
 func (p *Client) watchNotif() {
 	p.Log.Info("Notification watcher started")